openmainframeproject/feilong/doc/source/restapi.rst

   No Response

-Detach Volume
+Detach volume
 -------------

 **DELETE /guests/volumes**

-Detach volume from a vm in z/VM
+Detach a volume from a VM in z/VM.

 * Request: